ceph/ceph/doc/rados/operations/erasure-code.rst

 replication.

-In this documentation, data blocks are referred to as "data chunks" and parity blocks are referred to as "encoding chunks".
+In this documentation, data blocks are referred to as "data chunks" and parity blocks are referred to as "coding chunks".

 Erasure codes are also called "forward error correction codes".
 The first forward error correction code was developed in 1950 by Richard